Last revised: July 2019

 - The Church and Clergy Tax Guide, by Richard Hammar, published annually by the Church Law and Tax Store

 The staff of the UUA Office of Church Staff Finances are are not certified tax or legal professionals.
 While we understand the above information to be correct, we encourage congregations to seek the services of their own experts in dealing with individual circumstances and unusual cases.

 - Pay Administration Checklist(PDF): Legal requirements, including a section specifically on ministerial compensation

 - Negotiating an Agreement: Key Considerations for Ministers

-- Housing Allowance Calculation Form: Helps ministers determine the appropriate amount to claim as Housing Allowance.
+- Housing Allowance Calculation Form (PDF): Helps ministers determine the appropriate amount to claim as Housing Allowance.

 - UUA Compensation Worksheet (Excel): Based on UUA benefit recommendations.